LaravelDaily/course-react-parking/docs/Lesson 9 - Authentication.md

 { isLoggedIn ? rightAuthLinks() : rightGuestLinks() }
 ```

-In our case one of the functions looks like this.
+In our case, one of the functions looks like this.

 ```jsx
 function rightGuestLinks() {